Jennifer Hooker: 1976 Olympics

 At only 15, she competed in the women's 200-meter freestyle, and finished sixth in the final with a time of 2:04.20.
 She also swam for the gold medal-winning U.S. team in the preliminary heats of the women's 4×100-meter freestyle relay, but did not receive a medal.
 Under the Olympic swimming rules in effect in 1976, only those relay swimmers who competed in the event final were medal-eligible.

-Showing her skills in Mid-August after the Olympics, at the Kentucky State AAU Swim meet at the Plantation Pool in Louisville, she won the 200 freestyle, 100 butterfly, 200 backstroke, and took second place in the 400 individual medley relay team.
+Showing her skills in mid-August after the Olympics, at the Kentucky State AAU Swim meet at the Plantation Swim Club in Louisville, she won the 200 freestyle, 100 butterfly and 200 backstroke, and took second place in the 400 individual medley relay team.

 Travelling with the U.S. Olympic team, she visited Leningrad, Moscow, and New Zealand and attended meets in East Germany.

 Move to Mission Viejo, California

-Around 1976, not long after the Olympics, seeking training commensurate with her abilities, in her Sophomore year in High School she moved to Mission Viejo, California, at the advice of her Bloomington Swim Club Coach Doc Counsilman, and trained with the Mission Viejo Nadadores under Hall of Fame Coach Mark Schubert.
-She attended Mission Viejo High School, and swam with their top-ranked women's swim team, helping them capture the CIF 4-A title in 1977.
-As a world ranked female swimming competitor, she trained around two and a half hours twice a day swimming as many as 20,000 meters total and did an hour of strength training a few days a week.
+Not long after the 1976 Olympics, seeking training commensurate with her abilities, for her sophomore year in high school she moved to Mission Viejo, California, at the advice of her Bloomington Swim Club Coach Doc Counsilman.
+There she trained with the Mission Viejo Nadadores under Hall of Fame Coach Mark Schubert.
+She attended Mission Viejo High School and swam with their top-ranked girls swim team, helping them capture the CIF 4-A title in 1977.
+As a world-ranked female swimming competitor, she trained around two and a half hours twice a day, swimming as many as 20,000 meters total, and did an hour of strength training a few days a week.
 In 1976, after joining the Nadadores, she captured titles in the 500 and 1650 freestyle events in Canton, Ohio, setting new American records in both events.

-In 1977, Hooker was a two-time National Champion and was world ranked in 1977, 1978 and 1979.
+Hooker was a two-time national champion in 1977 and was world ranked in 1977, 1978 and 1979.
 On July 8, 1979, she won a silver medal in the San Juan, Puerto Rico Pan American games in the 800-meter freestyle with a time of 8:50.71.3, taking a second to Kim Linehan.
 In 1978, she won a gold at the World Aquatics Championships in the 4x100-meter freestyle relay, though she swam only in the preliminary heats.

-At the AAU Long Course Championships on August 4, 1978, she was part of the Mission Viejo Nadadores' team that set a new American record in the Women's 4x200-meter freestyle relay with a time of 8:21.40 at the Woodlands, outside Houston, Texas.
+At the AAU Long Course Championships on August 4, 1978, she was part of the Mission Viejo Nadadores team that set a new American record in the Women's 4x200-meter freestyle relay with a time of 8:21.40 at the Woodlands, outside Houston, Texas.